jaspector

 Monday-Friday 8:30 AM to 5:00 PM

-Typical inspection sequence: Zoning compliance inspection at project completion; state Division of Fire Safety handles building code inspections for regulated occupancies.
+Typical sequence: Zoning compliance inspection at project completion; state Division of Fire Safety handles building code inspections for regulated occupancies.

 Any new construction, addition, change of use, demolition, accessory structure, deck, or alteration that changes building footprint or floor area requires a zoning permit.

-1. Review the Land Use and Development Regulations (LUDR) to confirm permit is needed.
+To apply for a building permit in Brattleboro, VT, follow these steps: 1.
+Review the Land Use and Development Regulations (LUDR) to confirm permit is needed.
 2. Download Form A (General Application for Zoning Permit) from the Planning Services page.
 3. Assemble required documents (site plan, property sketch, project description).
 4. Submit application with fee to Planning Services, 230 Main Street.
 5. Zoning Administrator reviews for completeness and compliance.
 6. For projects requiring Development Review Board (DRB) hearing, a public notice period of at least 15 days applies.
 7. Permit issued or conditional approval granted.
 8. Post permit on site before work begins.

-Inspections can be scheduled via: Planning Services: 802-251-8154, Fire and Safety (commercial projects): Patrick Banks, 802-503-2696.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Brattleboro, VT via: Planning Services: 802-251-8154, Fire and Safety (commercial projects): Patrick Banks, 802-503-2696.

-Other cities in Windham County
+Other jurisdictions in Windham County.

-View all Windham County jurisdictions →
+All Windham County jurisdictions →